My closing statement at the 2019 BDÜ conference

 The Conference of the German translators association BDÜ at the World Conference Center (the former site of the German parliament) in Bonn on 22-24 November 2019 was a well-organized and insightful 3-day event.
 More than 1,000 participants from over 20 countries met to network and exchange views about developments on the market.
 The conference theme was Translation and Interpretation 4.0, with a focus on artificial intelligence and neural machine translation (NMT) and how that is transforming the language-services landscape.

 Several presentations offered advice on added skill-sets that translators can offer to maintain a competitive edge in view of these changes.
 There were even sessions on taking better care of oneself (I missed those though, being all busy and such).
 In the final round of discussions in the impressive plenary hall (where the parliamentarians used to sit and discuss!)
-I presented a statement in closing that I am passing on here, given the round of applause and positive feedback I got:
+I presented a statement in closing that I am passing on here, since I got so much positive feedback:

 Human translation experts will get to shine again